NOAA-NWRFC/nwsrfs-hydro-models/README.md

-# NWRFC Operational hydrology models
+# NWRFC operational Hydrology Models

 ## Overview
 The Northwest River Forecast Center (NWRFC) utilizes the National Weather Service River Forecasting System (NWSRFS) to provide timely information related to flooding, water supply, drought, recreation, navigation, and environmental flows.
 Originally developed in the late 1970s, NWSRFS remains a core component of the NWS Community Hydrologic Prediction System (CHPS).
 The system includes a suite of models that simulate soil moisture, snow accumulation and melt, flow routing, channel loss, and consumptive water use.
 For additional details on each model, see [link](https://www.weather.gov/owp/oh_hrl_nwsrfs_users_manual_htm_xrfsdocpdf) .